 I personally have a natural landscape as my laptop background.
 I highly recommend these images for two reasons; one, based on the Feng Shui concept of Celestial Animals, having expansive views to look at encourages new opportunities and connects to the energy of the Red Phoenix, and two, nature is proven to have health benefits such as lowering stress, which is useful for office settings.

 Like plants, crystals contain their own energy source.
 Each crystal has certain attributes and vibrates at various frequencies.
 Depending on the work you do, you may require a different set of energies.
-Curious to find out what stones are good for your workspace?
-Check out my other post where I go more in depth about this.
+Certain stones that are good for more analytics jobs include Sodalite and Amethyst, while more creative jobs crystals would be citrine and carnelian.